HUG Settings & Troubleshooting

 google | GOOGLE_API_KEY or GEMINI_API_KEY | gemini-2.0-flash |

-review block reference (team.yml)
+review: block reference (team.yml)

 |---|---|---|---|

-reviewer | string | string[] | (none) | Named reviewer(s) from hug.reviewers |
+reviewer | string | string[] | (required) | Named reviewer(s) from hug.reviewers |

 artifacts | string[] | [] | Files or globs to include.
 Expanded at runtime |